mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/ids-data-area.md

 ---
 title: IDSDataArea interface
-description: Describes a data structure that can be stored in a data area.
+description: "Describes a data structure that can be stored in a data area. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Describes a data structure that can be stored in a data area.